ZhijianZhou01/metav/README.md

 <b>Note</b>, these dependencies need to be installed manually by users beforehand.

-## 3. Parameter configuration of dependent software
+## 3. Configuration of dependent software and database